yui-mhcp/text_to_speech/README.md

 1. Use a `speaker-id`, embed it with an `Embedding` layer and concat / add it to the `Encoder` output
 2. Use a `Speaker Encoder (SE)` to embed audio from speakers and concat / add this embedding to the `encoder output`

-I did not test the 1st idea but it is available in my implementation.
+I have not tested the 1st idea but it is available in my implementation.

 ### Automatic voice cloning with the `SV2TTS` architecture